ben0bi/RUNPIXI.js/README.txt

 RUNPIXI.initialize(pixicontainerID, mainLoopFunction)
 	Parameters:
-		pixicontainerID: The jQuery-id or class (with prefix) of the DOM element where pixi should be rendered.
+		pixicontainerID: The id of the DOM element where pixi should be rendered.
 		mainLoopFunction: The function which should be called each frame.
 	+ Initializes the pixi screen in the given DOM element and sets the main loop function.
 		This is the function for what this library is made for.